d2718/grel/README.md

   * `read_size = 1024`
     The the amount (in bytes) the client attempts to read from its connection with the server each time through the main loop.
 The default amount is almost undoubtedly fine.
-Setting this to 0 will render the client inoperable; setting this to a very low number will impact your experience.
+Setting this to a very low number will impact your experience; setting this to 0 will render the client inoperable.

   * `roster_width = 24`
     Number of characters wide to draw the panel that holds the current `Room`'s